 Skip to Main Content

 You may think your home is prepared for any type of weather.
-Then, after a long day of work, you may step into your basement only to find an unusual amount of water puddled where your floor meets the wall.
+Then, after a long day of work, you may step into your basement only to find puddles of water.

-If your home was built recently, or you built it yourself, then you’re more likely than other homeowners to find yourself contending with the “clay bowl” effect.
-Despite its name, you will not find yourself living above a bowl-shaped hole in your hand or anything quite like that.
+Despite its name, you will not find yourself living above a bowl-shaped hole in your hand or anything like that.
 Instead, the “clay bowl” effect refers to the state of the earth beneath your home after you’ve excavated and backfilled a foundation.

 Excavating your foundation in the first place is a necessary burden, as is backfilling that space.
 When you replace the soil you initially removed, however, there are going to be more gaps in your land than there were before you began building.
 As such, your foundation and basement are going to be more vulnerable to water damage, simply because the soil beneath your home will be more porous.
 If you don’t have working gutters and downspouts on hand, then rainwater or snowmelt can rush straight for your foundation and basement, where it can wreak havoc on your home’s structural supports.